How to become a Chartered Accountant after 12th Commerce

 How to become a Chartered Accountant and what are the ways for being a CA after 12th:

-The eligibility requirement to become a Chartered Accountant:
+The eligibility requirements to become a Chartered Accountant:

-Step1 : Start CA Course through CPT Route after passing Class 10th
+Step 1: Start CA Course through CA Foundation Route after passing Class 10th

-In order to register for the Integrated Professional Competence Course (IPCC), the candidate should pass both CPT and 12th class.
-Registration for the IPCC should be done nine months prior to the first day of the month in which the examination is held.
-IPCC is a 700 marks subjective exam that has 7 subjects and to clear that you have to score 40 marks in each and get an overall aggregate of 50% or above.
-IPCC has 2 groups of subjects, group 1 has four papers Accounts, Law, Taxation and Costing& FM and group 2 has three papers which are Audit, IT& SM, and Advanced Accountancy.
-If you get more than 60 in any subject, you get an exemption which means that if you fail, you don’t have to repeat that paper on the next attempt.
+To register for the Integrated Professional Competence Course (IPCC), the candidate should pass both CPT and 12th class.
+Registration for the IPCC should be done nine months before the first day of the month in which the examination is held.
+IPCC is a 700-mark subjective exam that has 7 subjects, and to clear that, you have to score 40 marks in each and get an overall aggregate of 50% or above.
+IPCC has 2 groups of subjects, Group 1 has four papers, which are Accounts, Law, Taxation and Costing& FM and group 2 has three papers, which are Audit, IT& SM, and Advanced Accountancy.
+If you get more than 60 in any subject, you get an exemption, which means that if you fail, you don’t have to repeat that paper on the next attempt.

 Articleship-training-in-CA-icai

-The candidate can appear for the CA final examination during the last 6 months of 3 years of articled training.
-Enroll as a member of ICAI and designate as a “Chartered Accountant”.
+The candidate can appear for the CA final examination during the last 6 months of 3 years of article training.
+Enroll as a member of ICAI and be designated as a “Chartered Accountant”.

 ca-after-12th-commerce-stream.png